 The Metabolomics Laboratory uses state-of-the-art tandem mass spectrometry to obtain metabolic/lipid profiles from cell and animal models in addition to clinically relevant human samples to develop new approaches to diagnosis, risk assessment and therapy for diabetes and cardiovascular disease.

-Plasmalogens are glycerophospholipids present in numerous tissues that can act as a natural antioxidant.
-Modulation of plasmalogens can be achieved with oral administration of their metabolic precursors, naturally occurring compounds known as alkylglycerols.
-Plasmalogen modulation has reported to suppress diseases related to oxidative stress such as atherosclerosis.
+Plasmalogens are glycerophospholipids that are present in numerous mammalian tissues and can act as a natural antioxidant1.
+Lipidomic profiling of multiple populations and clinical cohorts has identified decreased levels of plasmalogens to be associated with aging and obesity2 as well as prediabetes and type 2 diabetes3.
+Modulation of plasmalogens can be achieved by oral administration of their metabolic precursors, naturally occurring compounds known as alkylglycerols or by suppressing the activity of plasmalogen catabolising enzyme, TMEM86B.
+Plasmalogen modulation has reported to suppress diseases related to oxidative stress such as atherosclerosis4.
 However, the capacity of plasmalogen modulation to attenuate different aspects of metabolic disease is not fully defined and our understanding of the mechanisms involved is limited.
-Obesity and insulin resistance are forms of metabolic disease that involve dysregulation of lipid metabolism, heightened oxidative stress and chronic inflammation.
-Lipidomic profiling of multiple populations and clinical cohorts has identified decreased levels of plasmalogens to be associated with ageing and obesity as well as pre-diabetes and type 2 diabetes.
+Fatty liver diseases are closely associated with metabolic diseases and involve dysregulation of lipid metabolism, heightened oxidative stress and chronic inflammation.

 The specific aims are to:

-- Define the potential of plasmalogen upregulation as a therapeutic approach against obesity induced metabolic dysfunction.
+- Define the potential of plasmalogen upregulation as a therapeutic approach against fatty liver diseases.

-This project is suitable for a PhD student and will combine our lipidomics and lipoprotein expertise with our established mouse models of insulin resistance and oxidative stress and new genetically altered mouse models of tissue specific plasmalogen modulation to define both the potential and the mechanisms of plasmalogen modulation.
-Definition of the mechanisms operating to attenuate disease pathogenesis will provide a clear rationale for the subsequent translation and commercialisation of this new prophylactic therapy.
+This project is suitable for an Honours or PhD student and will ccombine our lipidomics expertise with our unique mouse models of plasmalogen modification as well as established mouse models of fatty liver diseases to define the therapeutic potential of plasmalogen modulation against fatty liver diseases.
+Identification of the mechanisms operating to attenuate disease pathogenesis will provide a clear rationale for the subsequent translation and commercialisation of this new prophylactic therapy.